Probiotics for Women & Children

 Lactos are a Girl’s Best Friend!

 Lactobacillus acidophilus inhabits and protects the vagina, cervix and uterus, as well as the small intestine where most nutrient absorption occurs.
 It fights nasty organisms like Gardnerella vaginalis and Trichomonas vaginalis.
-Alcohol can destroy L. acidophilus, so it’s best not to indulge if treating a urogenital infection.
+Alcohol can destroy L. acidophilus, so its best not to indulge if treating a urogenital infection.

 Both Lactobacillus rhamnosus GR-1 and Lactobacillus reuteri RC-14 adhere to bladder, vaginal and intestinal cells while displacing and preventing adhesion by pathogenic organisms.
 They inhibit pathogenic bacteria, yeasts and viruses including HIV.
 L. rhamnosus GR-1prevents pathogens from forming biofilms, a dense layer of bacteria held together with a sticky mucilaginous coating.
 It also has anti-inflammatory activity and can be helpful to post-menopausal women with chronic UTIs.
 Lactobacillus reuteri RC-14 has immune modulating activity and it disarms toxins produced by Staphylococcus aureus.
 Both of these Lactos can be found in Jarrow’s Fem-Dophilus.